31 May 2020 (UPDATED 20 Oct 2021)

 - There are limited number of syariah-compliant equity instruments on Bursa Malaysia considering how much money PNB has to invest — PNB has RM312 billion to invest, but Syariah-Compliant securities on Bursa Malaysia is only RM1.1 trillion (as at 31 Dec 2019).

-- If PNB pulls out its share from Maybank due to its non-syariah compliance, that would have a major negative economic impact on Bumi Muslims.
+- If PNB pulls out its share from the banking stocks – especially Maybank (KLSE: Maybank) where it owns majority of the shares – that would have a major negative economic impact on Bumi Muslims.

 Therefore, for the above obvious reasons, after considering and prioritising wider public interest (maslahah), keeping the investment in Maybank is regarded as an essential (dharuriyyah) – hence the ruling “harus”.